Subscribe to the FWD: by Selzy email marketing digest and get actionable tips, trends, and 21 growth ideas to try today.

 To implement data-driven email marketing, you need to:

-By following these tips and strategies, you can build a data-driven email marketing campaign that will help you reach and engage your audience better and increase your email ROI.
+Follow these tips and strategies, so you can build a data-driven email marketing campaign that will help you engage your audience and increase your email ROI.